zivoy/marian-extension/src/extractors/README.md

 # Creating an extractor

-A basic extractor consists of a class that extends the `Extractor` class and implements the `_name` and `getDetails` functions as well as filling in a list of supported url, as regexes, in the `_sitePatterns` list.
+A basic extractor consists of a class that extends the `Extractor` class and implements the `_name` and `getDetails` functions as well as filling in a list of supported URLs, as regexes, in the `_sitePatterns` list.

-You can define more then one extractor in a file, the extractors have to be exported, they will then be picked up by the build system when you run `npm run build` and the [index.js](./index.js) will be updated with all the extractors.
+You can define more than one extractor in a file, the extractors have to be exported, they will then be picked up by the build system when you run `npm run build` and the [index.js](./index.js) will be updated with all the extractors.